Common SSL Issues and How to Resolve Them

 The Problem:

-- Verify Domain Name: Ensure the SSL certificate matches the domain or subdomain you’re trying to secure.
+- Ensure that the SSL certificate matches the exact domain name (e.g.,

 5. Outdated Protocols or Cipher Suites